IBM/ITBench-CISO-CAA-Agent/README.md

     -v <PATH/TO/DOT_ENV_FILE>:/etc/ciso-agent/.env \
     ciso-agent:latest \
     python src/ciso_agent/main.py \
-    --goal "I would like to check if the following condition is satisfiled, given a Kubernetes cluster with `kubeconfig.yaml` Minimize the admission of containers wishing to share the host network namespace.
+    --goal 'I would like to check if the following condition is satisfiled, given a Kubernetes cluster with `kubeconfig.yaml` Minimize the admission of containers wishing to share the host network namespace.

 To check the condition, do the following steps.